shiannn/AMMAI-Paper-Summary/Model-Compression-and-Acceleration-for-Deep-Neural-Networks.md

 # Model Compression and Acceleration for Deep Neural Networks
 ## Novelties, contributions, assumptions
+1. As mentioned in the "Introduction", techniques of the four themes are orthogonal.
+It makes sense to combine two or three of them to maximize the compression/speedup rates.
+For some specific applications, like object detection, which requires both convolutional and fully connected layers, one can compress the convolutional layers with lowrank factorization and the fully connected layers with a pruning method

+2. If a problem involves small or medium-size data sets, one can try the KD approaches.
+The compressed student model can take the benefit of transferring knowledge from the teacher model, making it a robust data set that is not large.

+3. Usually, the approaches of pruning and sharing could give a reasonable compression rate while not hurting the accuracy.
+Thus, for applications that require stable model accuracy, it is better to utilize pruning and sharing.
 ## Questions and promising applications
 1.  real-time application
     -   online learning, incremental learning